 “They are a mythical animal.
 In ancient Chinese texts, when describing the appearance of a dragon, it is the combination of different animals.
 The dragon has the eye of a rabbit, the horn of a deer, the mouth of an ox, the head of a camel, the claw of an eagle, the palm of a tiger, the scale of a fish and the body of a snake.”

-Are dragons good or evil?
+Were dragons regarded good or evil?

 “The dragon is thought of as the emperor of all animals, like the mythical phoenix is the king of all birds.
-In China, the dragon is not evil but auspicious unlike in Europe where dragons are regarded as evil.”
+In China, the dragon is not evil but auspicious unlike in Europe where dragons were regarded as evil.”